 One thing I love about African safaris is that you never know what’s around the corner.
-All you can do is sit back, relax… and “expect the unexpected”!
-This is when real magic happens and you’re in for a treat!
+All you have to do is sit back, relax… and “expect the unexpected”.
+This is when real magic happens and you’re in for a treat.

 Enjoy and share the fun! 😉

 Here’s what Elephant Pepper Camp had to say about the extraordinary encounter:

 Last week, our guests were treated to a rather unusual and exciting game drive.
 A female cheetah and her four cubs jumped aboard one of our vehicles for a lie-down.
 One little cub was particularly inquisitive and had a good old look at everyone, before the family headed off to pursue other adventures…

 Usually very shy, the cheetah in the Mara North Conservancy (Masai Mara, Kenya) are in fact very relaxed around vehicles, although we have to admit this is the most relaxed we’ve seen them!
 Thank you David Horsey for the brilliant images.

 Poor impala surely seemed to be in the wrong place at the wrong time! 🙁

 This unusual behavior is hard to explain unless you understand the context!
 Hannes Lochner shares how the whole scene unfolded right before his eyes:

 Here an unlucky impala escapes 7 wild dogs, jumped in a pool and swam across, only to be stopped by angry hippos, tossed around, but the story has a happy ending!
 Hippo & Wild Dogs 0 Impala 1!

 Elephant uses car to relieve itch